-The PYMNTS Financial Invisibles Report, a Unifund collaboration, is designed to examine how the general population uses its credit and deals with paying bills.
-It also aims to shed light on financial invisibles by diving into a variety of issues, including how individuals handle bill payments and use credit products, as well as the impact of traumatic events on an individual’s financial stability.
+The Financial Invisibles Report™, a Unifund collaboration, examines how the general population uses credit and pays bills.
+It aims to shed light on financial invisibles by diving into several issues, including how they handle bill payments and use credit products, and the impact traumatic events have on their financial stability.

 Key Findings Include:

 Financial invisibles largely live paycheck to paycheck, with 30 percent of No Worries, 79 percent of Second Chances, 43 percent of On The Edge consumers and 86 percent of Shut Outs reporting they do so.